 My brother Jim was in the JC Penney building when it hit.
 He was 13 at the time.

-He said it was awful dark in the building until the front of the building fell off.
-He ran out into the street knocking a lady out of the way of a big concrete slab that fell off the building.
+He said it was awfully dark in the building until the front of the building fell off.
+My brother ran out into the street, knocking a lady out of the way of a big concrete slab that was falling off the building.

-We were totally amazed by all the damage we saw everywhere.
+We were truly amazed by all the damage we saw everywhere.

 It was days before we got our heat and electricity back on, and we were given C-rations by the military to help with food shortages.

-Wow so many amazing impressions for a kid to take in.
+Wow, so many astonishing impressions for a kid to take in.

-To this day when the earth shakes, I feel fear rear up it’s ugly head.
-I live in Alabama now, so we seldom feel the earth move, but even when it does ever so slightly I am brought back to that day that will be forever imprinted in my mind.
+To this day, when the earth shakes, I feel fear rearing its ugly head.
+I live in Alabama now, so we seldom feel the earth move, but even when it does ever, so slightly, I am brought back to that day that will be forever imprinted in my mind.